XpertAI: uncovering regression model strategies for sub-manifolds: Our Method: XpertAI

 \section{Our Method: XpertAI}

 In the following, we introduce our novel method, called \textit{XpertAI} for explaining neural network regression models.
 Our approach is inspired by the MoE concept and consists of appending \textit{range experts} to a given ML model, thus allowing the user to formulate precise \textit{queries} for which range they need an explanation.
 This appendage can be seen as a virtual layer inserted in the neural network, which -- while leaving the overall prediction function intact -- enriches it by providing the basis for query formulation and explanation.
+Figure \ref{fig:models} conceptually depicts the method and its notation, with details in the following sections.